joongon/tele_uploader/README.md

-# tele_uploader
+## tele_uploader
-Telegram bot uploading media files with caption automatically from the desired folder.
+Telegram bot script uploading media files with caption automatically from the desired folder.
+You need some prerequisite like MySQL and ffmpeg to make it work.

-# how to install
+## how to install
 1. download script
 ```shell
 wget https://raw.githubusercontent.com/joongon/tele_uploader/main/tele_uploader.py